Krintox/Soclysis/readMe.md

 ## Sample Input

-Here's a sample input sequence you can provide to interact with the tool:
+Here's a sample input sequence you can provide to interact with the tool:<br>
 1<br>
 Krintox<br>
 1<br>